TheBevyFlock/bevy_new_2d/docs/design.md

 For example, the code for what happens when you press a *specific* button is directly attached to that exact button.

 This also keeps the interaction logic close to the entity that is interacted with, allowing for better code organization.
-If you want multiple buttons to do the same thing, consider triggering a secondary event in their callbacks.

 ## Dev Tools